AutoTriggER: Label-Efficient and Robust Named Entity Recognition with Auxiliary Trigger Extraction: Abstract

 \section{Abstract}

-Deep neural models for low-resource named entity recognition (NER) have shown impressive results by leveraging distant supervision or other meta-level information (e.g. explanation).
-However, the costs of acquiring such additional information are generally prohibitive, especially in domains where existing resources (e.g. databases to be used for distant supervision) may not exist.
-In this paper, we present a novel two-stage framework (\textsc{AutoTriggER}) to improve NER performance by automatically generating and leveraging ``\textit{entity triggers}'' which are essentially human-readable clues in the text that can help guide the model to make better decisions.
-Thus, the framework is able to both create and leverage auxiliary supervision by itself.
-Through experiments on three well-studied NER datasets, we show that our automatically extracted triggers are well-matched to human triggers, and \textsc{AutoTriggER} improves performance over a RoBERTa-CRF architecture by nearly 0.5 F1 points on average and much more in a low resource setting.\footnote{Code and data have been uploaded and will be published: \\ \href{https://github.com/INK-USC/AutoTriggER}{https://github.com/INK-USC/AutoTriggER}}
+Deep neural models for named entity recognition (NER) have shown impressive results in overcoming label scarcity and generalizing to unseen entities by leveraging distant supervision and auxiliary information such as explanations.
+However, the costs of acquiring such additional information are generally prohibitive.
+In this paper, we present a novel two-stage framework (\textsc{AutoTriggER}) to improve NER performance by automatically generating and leveraging ``\textit{entity triggers}'' which are human-readable cues in the text that help guide the model to make better decisions.
+Our framework leverages post-hoc explanation to generate rationales and strengthens a model's prior knowledge using an embedding interpolation technique.
+This approach allows models to exploit triggers to infer entity boundaries and types instead of solely memorizing the entity words themselves.
+Through experiments on three well-studied NER datasets, \textsc{AutoTriggER} shows strong label-efficiency, is capable of generalizing to unseen entities, and outperforms the RoBERTa-CRF baseline by nearly 0.5 F1 points on average.